weiya711/sam-artifact/README.md

   python scripts/plot_stream_overhead.py suitesparse_stream_overhead.csv stream_overhead_plots.png
   ```
     - The `stream_overhead_plots.png` filename argument (#2) can be changed to another name.
-    - The script will create a plot by default at the location `/sam-artifact/sam/fig14.pdf` anyways so that the validation plot script in the *Validate Figure Results* section does not error.
+    - The script will create a plot by default at the location `/sam-artifact/sam/fig14.pdf` anyways so that the validation plot script in the [Validate All Results](#Validate-All-Results) section does not error.
     - The `plot_stream_overhead.py` creates plots via matplotlib and saves those images to the file `stream_overhead_plots.png`